May 4, 2023

 Under the newly-evident features, content related to trending or timely topics is likely to receive an extra boost.
 So, keep your eye on emerging topics, start tweeting—and don’t forget to add visuals when you can.

 To leverage Twitter’s stronger focus on ‘clustering’ and relevant subject matter, mentioning other brands, accounts or users will boost your platform authority and reach.

-Working with Twitter analytics will also give you a greater insight into how your audience engages with your content as well as how your content is performing.
+Working with Twitter/X analytics will also give you a greater insight into how your audience engages with your content as well as how your content is performing.